Skip to main content

 {"accessToken":"<JWT>"}

-You may then use this access token value to supply authorization headers for subsequent api requests:
+You can then use this access token to supply authorization headers for subsequent API requests:

 curl --header 'Authorization: Bearer <JWT>'